Sun (German band)

 Sun was an Alternative rock band from Mönchengladbach, Germany with English lyrics and styles described as Crossover and Progressive rock.

-The band was founded in 1991 by Ralf Aussem and Jörg Schröder.
+The band was founded in 1991 by Ralf Aussem, Bogdan Skrowonek and Jörg Schröder.

 Sun was considered for long time on critics as "German answer" of Pearl Jam or Tool.

 Furthermore, the band supported Pearl Jam on their Ten Release Tour in 1992 and also Monster Magnet in the year 1995.

 Two years after founding their band they got their Majordeal on the label Gun Records.

 The band became good known by their albums Murdernature, XXXX and Nitro as also by co-projects for sequels of the serial rock sampler Crossing All Over.

 Further, the band used instruments atypical of rock, like English flutes.